Last updated:

 To feel a sense of purpose and fulfillment at work, employees must understand their role in achieving the company’s mission.

-Personalization features in an EX platform can boost employee ROI by clarifying, reinforcing, and energizing your people around their distinctive contributions.
+Personalization features in an employee experience platform can boost employee ROI by clarifying, reinforcing, and energizing your people around their distinctive contributions.
 Organizations can deliver on it through personas, permissions, and built-in intelligence, ensuring relevant content is delivered to each employee based on factors including role, location, and preference.

 Profiles and past interactions, for example, can help pinpoint and push relevant news, announcements, and resources to everyone, as well as ensure content being created and shared by active employees is reaching audiences interested in the subject matter.